top of page

 The Financial Essentials Group - Definitely Not

 These are usually informal business owners who have no business training.
 They have found a way to sell something in order to survive.
 They may or may not have literacy or numeracy skills.
 Examples might include a smallholder farmer or a woman selling crafts or vegetables.
-These one-person tiny businesses clearly do not need anything resembling a business plan.
-What they need is some startup money (perhaps through a grant or village saving and loan program) and help with financial recordkeeping.
-This enables the business owner to manage their cash and know how much is coming and going out.
-This small support can have a huge impact on the success of the business.

 The Budding Businesses Group – Modified Business Plans

-In the first case, a basic business plan can help address the problems and chart a course to future growth.
-The business owner will likely need business coaching or outside support to steer through the process and develop a realistic, well written plan.
-This business plan is to help the entrepreneur by providing analysis and direction.
+The business owner will likely need business coaching or professional support to steer through the process and develop a realistic, well written plan.
+This business plan will help the entrepreneur by providing analysis and direction.

 In either case an elaborate 50-page business plan is not the solution, but a basic plan or even a business canvas can provide clarity and key information for both the owner and outside investors.